-A momentary gain in the next two months saw its price jump to 4.2 EUR in July before falling again to 2.8 EUR for most of September and October.
+In the next two months, a momentary gain saw its price jump to 4.2 EUR in July 2015 before falling again to 2.8 EUR for most of September and October the same year.
 By December, Litecoin had recovered to 3.3 EUR but saw another gradual dip in January 2016.

 2016 was a very dull year for Litecoin as it traded between 2.5 EUR and 4 EUR throughout.
 On a few occasions, the price would move up to 4.2 EUR before falling again.
 There was neither a significant upswing nor slump until March 2017.

 In the second quarter of 2017, LTC price started soaring steadily.
 Litecoin implemented SegWit in May, making it the first crypto to do so out of the largest five crypto coins by market cap.
 In the same month, the network also processed the first Lightning Network transaction –sending 0.00000001 LTC from Switzerland to the US in > 1 second.